tmastersmart/hubitat-code/README.md

 Expermental todki td-ZW101  driver for hubitat

-http presence sensor adjustable for hubitat.
-Set chron
+http presence sensor for hubitat.
+Ads adjustable chron and login detection

 lock button monitor (watches for external keypad lock and presses a button)